To be eligible for the Davidson Young Scholars program, applicants must:

 Q. How will I know when the application I submitted is complete and will be sent to review?

 The parent selected as primary contact on the Parent/Guardian page of the application will receive automatic emails from the application system throughout the application process, including an email once the entire application and forms are confirmed to be complete.
-At this point, the application will go to review on the first of the following month.
+At this point, the application will go to review .

-Q. Can I submit more than one Nominating Form?
+Q. Can I submit more than one Recommender Form?

 Q. Will I be receiving any email notifications after I apply through the Application System?

 Yes, you will be receiving email notifications and prompts from our email server.
 If you do not receive these emails after applying, your mail server may be identifying some of our email as spam.
-This has been especially true for Hotmail and MSN accounts.
 If these emails are in your spam folder, enable your anti-spam and parental control software to accept email from @davidsongifted.org by adding it to your list of safe senders.

 Q. When should I receive an email letting me know if my child has been accepted?

-Decision notifications will be sent via email to the primary contact listed in the application by the end of the review month.
-Because of the large volume of applications we receive, it often takes the entire month to complete the review process.
+Decision notifications will be sent via email to the primary contact listed in the application within six weeks of a confirmed completion.
 All applicants will receive an email stating whether the applicant is accepted, not eligible, or if more information is needed.
 Please do not contact staff to check on an applicant’s status during the review month as this delays the process for all applicants.
-If you have not received a decision notification by the first day of the month following the review, please first check your junk/spam folder.
-If you do not see an email, please contact email@example.com.
+If you have not received a decision notification within six weeks of when you received the confirmation of completion email, please first check your junk/spam folder.
+If you do not see an email, please contact firstname.lastname@example.org.